 Investments are measured and recorded at fair value in accordance with the fair value hierarchy established by generally accepted accounting principles.
+Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants on the measurement date.
 The hierarchy is based on the valuation inputs used to measure fair value of the assets.
 Level 1 inputs are quoted prices for identical investments in active markets.
 Level 2 inputs are significant other observable inputs.
 Level 3 inputs are significant unobservable inputs.
-The Corporation's investments in Repurchase Agreements carry maturities of less than one year and therefore are not required to be classified by the fair value hierarchy.
 U.S. Treasury Notes are valued based on pricing techniques provided by a vendor and are therefore classified in Level 2 of the fair value hierarchy.

-The following table represents investments of the Corporation by investment type with related reported amounts which are equal to recurring fair value measurement (excluding accrued interest) at March 31, 2017 (amounts in thousands):
+The following table represents investments of the Corporation by investment type with related reported amounts which are equal to recurring fair value measurement (excluding accrued interest) at March 31, 2018 (amounts in thousands):